 The word investing causes some people to break out in hives.
 For many, it simply seems like wizardry.
 Still others believe it’s all a scam or gambling, or only for sophisticated money gurus.
 This leads people to either avoid investing or to trust people to invest on their behalf (often while charging exorbitant fees.)
 Neither of these is a good choice.
-Don’t be scared – with some basic concepts you can become an investor making your money work for you!
+Don’t be scared – with some basic concepts you can make your money work for you!

 Welcome to the final post in the FI Basics series.
 (If you are familiar with FI concepts and/or the basics of investing, you may want to skip this post.)
 In the previous installment, we went through a quick overview of creating and securing your savings.
 Today, we’ll go through some basic investing principles.